Daniel Rodríguez (baseball)

-Héctor Daniel Rodríguez (born December 11, 1984) is a Mexican professional baseball pitcher for the Saraperos de Saltillo of the Mexican Baseball League and Tomateros de Culiacán of the Mexican Pacific League.
+Héctor Daniel Rodríguez (born December 11, 1984) is a Mexican former professional baseball pitcher who currently serves as the pitching coach for the Olmecas de Tabasco of the Mexican League.

-Career
+Playing career

 Saraperos de Saltillo

 Rodríguez played for the Saraperos de Saltillo of the Mexican League for seven seasons from 2006 to 2012.

 Atlanta Braves

 The Atlanta Braves signed Rodríguez on August 17, 2012.
 In 2013, Rodríguez played for the Mexico national baseball team in the 2013 World Baseball Classic.
 Rodríguez was invited to Spring Training for the 2014 season but did not make the club.

 Baltimore Orioles

 On January 23, 2015, the Braves traded Rodríguez to the Baltimore Orioles in exchange for cash.
 On May 5, 2015, Rodríguez was loaned to his former club, the Saraperos de Saltillo.
 On February 3, 2016, Rodríguez re-signed with the Orioles on a minor league contract.

 Mexican League

 On April 5, 2016, the Orioles again loaned Rodríguez to the Saraperos de Saltillo.
 On April 4, 2017, Rodríguez re-signed with the Saraperos for the 2017 season.
 On April 3, 2019, Rodríguez signed with the Acereros de Monclova.
 Rodríguez did not play in a game in 2020 due to the cancellation of the Mexican League season because of the COVID-19 pandemic.
 On November 15, 2022, Rodríguez was traded back to Saltillo.
+On April 27, 2023, Rodríguez was waived by the Saraperos.